Srilakshmi94/TOGAF-EA/README.md

 **Information/Data Architecture**
-Information/Data Architecture in retail is all about managing the lifeblood of  business: data.
 It's like organizing a massive library of information about  products, customers, sales, and operations.
 This architecture defines:
 What types of data you collect (e.g., customer information, sales data, inventory levels) how this data is stored and organized
 Who has access to different types of data